garfix/nli-go/doc/remarks.md

 Two new system predicates are introduced: assert() and erase().
 Both take a relation set as their sole argument.

+===

+which countries have population above 10000000 how many countries have population above 10000000

+I managed to implement the second question, which is very impressive!
+But:

+- some countries have populationCount, others have populationCensus, some both
+- The limit of 100 results is not enough for all places with a population count
+- DBpedia considers SEPA a country

+So the result is not correct.

 # 2019-01-31

 What would the question solution look like?